Micro-cosm/micro-mifedom/README.md

 **NOTE:** Running this assumes that any services included in the gateway are pointing to live instances, otherwise the deployment will error that indicates the unavailable service.

 ## Log Levels
-    debug:          debugging info about the plugins runloop and each individual plugin or other components.
+    debug:          Debugging info about the plugins runloop and each individual plugin or other components at a tedious level. info/notice:    Both levels provid similarly esoteric messages, primarily capturing safely-ignored normal operating behavior.
-                    Very chatty like Jeremy said, but useful when debugging, e.g. is plugin xyz running? info/notice:    informational log about normal behavior, can mostly be ignored.
-                    Kong does not make a big difference between both of these levels (although syslog(2) does).
-    warn:           abnormal behavior, not resulting in dropped transactions, but should be investigated.
+    warn:           Captures abnormal behavior, typically not resulting in dropped requests, but certainly worthy of attention.
-    error:          an error that resulted in a request being dropped.
-The client probably received an HTTP 500 response or similar.
+    error:          Captures true error conditions resulting in dropped requests, likely recognized by users via HTTP 50x-ish response.
-                    Monitoring the rate of these logs is important, as they can happen occasionally, but an abnormally high rate of error logs can mean that something is wrong and a large number of clients are suffering from it.
+                    Monitoring the rate of these logs is important, as they can happen occasionally.
+An abnormally high rate of error logs probably is a sign that very visible breaks a occurring frequently.
-    crit:           Kong is operating in critical conditions; most likely not working for a large number of clients.
-                    This log level warrants waking somebody up from your team.
+    crit:           Critical conditions exist that likely impact all users, you might should wake somebody up for this one :)

 ## Locally Registered Ports

-5000 mifedom
+- 5000 - mifedom

-8000 mifedom kong api
+- 8000 - mifedom kong api

-9091 mifedom api 1

-9091 mifedom api 2

-9091 mifedom api 3